Our Leadership Team has a broad range of experience and is responsible for managing the business on a day‑to‑day basis.

 Melanie Lee, PhD, CBE, FMedSci, DSc (Hons), became BTG’s Chief Scientific Officer in November 2014 having previously served as a non-Executive Director at the company since November 2010.

-Melanie is the Chief Executive Officer of NightstaRx Ltd, a Founder and Director of the pharmaceutical consultancy Think10, and a non-executive director of H Lundbeck A/S. Melanie was previously CEO of Syntaxin Ltd until it was sold to Ipsen, she was the Chair of Cancer Research Technology and a Trustee and Deputy-Chair of Cancer Research UK.
+Melanie previously served as the Chief Executive Officer of NightstaRx Ltd, a Founder and Director of the pharmaceutical consultancy Think10, and a non-executive director of H Lundbeck A/S. Melanie was CEO of Syntaxin Ltd until it was sold to Ipsen, and was the Chair of Cancer Research Technology and a Trustee and Deputy-Chair of Cancer Research UK.
 During her career Melanie has held a number of positions at Glaxo, GlaxoWellcome, Celltech and UCB.
 In 2008, Melanie was honoured with a CBE for her services to Medical Science.

 John Sylvester joined BTG in January 2011, following the acquisition of Biocompatibles.
 John joined Biocompatibles in 2005 and was appointed to the Board in the same year.